Best For

-This article is designed for both BCBAs providing school-based services and classroom teachers receiving behavioral consultation.
+This article is designed for school-based behavior specialists and classroom teachers receiving behavioral consultation.
 Effective collaboration requires understanding both perspectives.

 The Collaboration Challenge